clulab/releases/emnlp2019-masking/nn/README.md

  - The code expects to find the data in specific directories inside the data-local directory.
 For example some sample training and dev is kept here: `pytorch/data-local/rte/fever/`.
 Also you will have to replace the sample data with the the actual [train](https://drive.google.com/open?id=1bA32_zRn8V2voPmb1sN5YbLcVFo6KBWf) and [dev](https://drive.google.com/open?id=1xb6QHfMQUI3Q44DQZNVL481rYyMGN-sR) files from google drive

+ - The code for decomposable attention is forked from [here](https://github.com/libowen2121/SNLI-decomposable-attention)